virtual-uterus/uSMC-conversion/README.md

 ### Example workflow
 The following set of instructions are an example of how to use the different scripts to generate the sensitivity analysis results.
 They assume that the [setup](#setup) has been completed.

-Navigate to the *code/* directory from the uSMC-conversion directory:
+Navigate to the *scripts/* directory from the uSMC-conversion directory:
 ```
-$ cd code
+$ cd script
 ```

 Run the [***PNP-comp.py***](#pnp) script to view the output of the pregnant and non-pregnant models using the RMSE metric: